 6. The event will be held according to the regulations of the Swiss Athletics Association and according to the categories listed in the competition.
 Anyone who has reached the age stipulated in the call for entries is eligible to enter.
-The finish line is 12.15 for the half marathon and 15.00 for the marathon and the 10K run.
+The organiser specifies a closing time for each distance on his website.
 Runners who reach the finish line after this time will not be ranked.
-Marathon races that pass the turning point after 12.00 o'clock have to run to the finish and are listed in the ranking with the half marathon time achieved.
 The end of the official competition is determined by the broom wagon, which is on its way so that it arrives at the finish line at the end of the race.
-Runners who are overtaken by the broom wagon must hand in the start number and are no longer part of the official competition.
+Runners who are overtaken by the broom wagon must hand in the race number and are no longer part of the official competition.

 7. The route is measured in accordance with the provisions of AIMS/IAAF.

-9. The instructions of the route service must be strictly obeyed.
+9. All participants commit themselves in the interest of the running sport and towards the entire population to adhere to the COVID-19 protection concept in solidarity and with a high degree of self-responsibility and to comply at all times with the protection regulations valid on the day of the run and specified by the authorities and the organiser.
+The instructions of the route service must be strictly obeyed.
 Private escorts of runners with vehicles of any kind, especially bicycles and inline skates, are not permitted.
 A general driving ban applies to the entire running course.
 Dogs, prams etc. are not allowed!
 Abbreviations and other unauthorized aids are prohibited.
-For safety reasons, participation with a wheelchair is not possible.
+For safety reasons, participation with a wheelchair is not possible, except as a "Roll&Run Duo" from Plusport.
 Disqualifications are finally decided by the technical management of the organising committee.

 10. The registration can be done online.
 Registrations by telephone or e-mail will not be accepted.
 Registrations without receipt of payment within 10 days will not be accepted.